World Trade Center History

 The Twin Towers were the centerpieces of the World Trade Center complex.
 At 110 stories each, 1 WTC (North Tower) and 2 WTC (South Tower) provided nearly 10 million square feet of office space for about 35,000 people and 430 companies.
 They were the tallest buildings in New York City, and for a brief period upon their completion, they were the tallest buildings in the world.
 They attracted roughly 70,000 tourists and commuters every day.

 The two towers were surrounded by five other buildings that comprised the WTC complex.
-The Port Authority of New York and New Jersey had a police desk in 5 WTC, while 3 WTC was a hotel and office buildings.
+The Port Authority of New York and New Jersey had a police desk in 5 WTC, while 3 WTC was a hotel with office space.

 The Twin Towers were completed in 1973, though tenants began to arrive in December 1970.
 The other buildings were built over the next 14 years.